 Joshua D. Taylor is a Partner at Keystone Law Group, P.C.
 Josh’s practice is exclusively focused on the complex field of trust, estate, and conservatorship litigation.
-Josh is the firm’s lead trial counsel, with nearly two decades of overall litigation experience, and a myriad of probate-related first-chair trial experience.
+Josh has nearly two decades of overall litigation experience, and a myriad of probate-related first-chair trial experience.
 Josh routinely represents trustees, executors, heirs, administrators, conservators, and beneficiaries in litigated matters valued in excess of $50 million.

 Josh is a seasoned litigator with over 15 years of experience.
 Josh began his litigation career working for a top-ranked multi-national civil litigation law firm.
 Upon joining Keystone, Josh refocused his work exclusively on the field of probate, trust, and estate litigation, where he has obtained excellent results for his clients.
 During his tenure at Keystone, Josh has acted as first chair on several trials, including a multi-day trial in which he successfully obtained a judgment invalidating a trust based upon the decedent’s lack of capacity as of the date of execution.
 Josh is currently working towards his probate, trust and estate specialization by the State Bar of California, and has put his strong writing skills to use by overseeing the firm’s quarterly newsletter.

 Josh received his undergraduate degree in English from the University of California at Berkeley, and his law degree from the University of California, Hastings College of the Law.
 While at Hastings, Josh was a member of Law Review, and was one of only two students whose law review articles were later selected for publication.

 Outside of the office, Josh enjoys staying active and spending time with his family.
 Some of his favorite activities include: triathlon racing, scuba diving, travel, skiing, and hiking.